wsco/UN-AB/readme.md

 **Gross Conversion:** The number of user-id's to complete a checkout and enroll in the free trial divided by number of unique cookies to click the 'Start Free Trial' button.
 This has been selected as a valid evaluation metric since it is a dependent on effects of the experiment directly in ratio to a selected Invariant metric.
 This metric should describe success or failure of experimental factors.

 **Retention:** The number of user-id's to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of user-ids to complete a checkout.
 The experimental factors in this A/B test will directly contribute to a number of control group cancelations since it involves informing only the experimental users of required time to complete the course.
+Although this may be a valid evaluation metric in most aspects, retention would require a much longer time to evaluate, requiring more samples to prove statistical significance since the units of analysis is different from the units of diversion in this case.
+This longer evaluation time means that it does would be less effective in meeting client expectations.

 **Net Conversion:** The number of user-id's to remain enrolled past the 14-day boundary (and make at least one payment) divided by the number of unique cookies to click the 'Start free Trial' button.
 Again this metric will directly measure the difference between informing users in the experimental group of the time commitment minimums required to finish the course while control group participants will not have that information making this a viable choice for an evaluation metric.